 Here are some tips on how you can reduce standing water on your property and protect yourself from mosquitos.

-Dump rain barrels once a week, or screen or cover them, or treat with larvacide.
+- Dump rain barrels once a week, or screen or cover them, or treat with larvicide.

 - Change the water in birdbaths and small wading pools at least once a week.
 Aerate ornamental ponds, stock them with mosquito eating fish or treat with larvicide.

 - If garbage cans are stored outside, make sure they have tight-fitting lids that do not hold pockets of water.

 - Properly maintain swimming pools and ensure that swimming pools covers do not allow rainwater to collect on them.

 - Ensure that water does not pool in boats stored outside or on their covers.

 - Make sure roof gutters drain properly.
 Clean clogged gutters in the spring and fall.

 - Make sure your home and porch have tight fitting screens that keep mosquitoes out.